 There are 4 Rotary banks available.
-They can be selected by either the Rhombus button, or one of the Up/Down button pairs.
+Either the Rhombus button, or one of the Up/Down button pairs can select the Rotary banks.
 This is programmable in the edit panes for those buttons.
 See the Rhombus Button Edit Pane or the Up/Down Buttons Edit Pane chapters for more information.